mazzalab/STRmie-HD/README.md

 ```
 --a (integer or list of integer).
 This value should cover the expected width of peaks of interest.
 Default is a list [5,6,7,8,9,10];
---cag_graph Set if you want to save the CAG graphs.
-Default is False;
+--cag_graph Set if you want to save the CAG graphs;
 --ccg_graph Set if you want to save the CCG graphs.
-Default is False.
 ```

 # Alerts